 Act reference: FAAct section 3(1)-'Australian resident', section 61AA Part A rate of FTB is nil for a day in newly arrived resident's waiting period, section 21(1) When an individual is eligible for FTB in normal circumstances, section 22 When an individual is an FTB child of another individual, section 36 When an individual is eligible for SBP in normal circumstances, section 85BA(1) Eligibility for CCS, section 85BB Residency requirements

 SSAct section 7(2) An Australian resident is a person who …, section 7(3) … whether or not a person is residing in Australia …

 Policy reference: FA Guide 18.104.22.168 Verifying residence/citizenship, 22.214.171.124 FTB child, 2.2.1 FTB eligibility criteria for individuals, 2.6.1 CCS eligibility, 2.12.1 SBP eligibility criteria, 126.96.36.199 NARWP for FTB Part A

 Exception to residence requirements for FTB

-An individual who qualifies for SpB under SSAct section 729(2)(f)(v) and who is in Australia or temporarily absent does not have to satisfy the residence requirements under SSAct section 7(2).
+An individual who qualifies for SpB under SSAct section 729(2)(f)(v) and who is in Australia or temporarily absent from Australia does not have to satisfy the residence requirements under SSAct section 7(2).
 The individual does not need to receive SpB.
 See the table below for these exceptions.